sskyy/redux-event-bus/docs/api/API.md

 listen('login', function *(){})
 ```

-use a function which returns a bool to match event:
+Use a function which returns a bool to match event:

 ```javascript
 listen(function(event){